 Fats and oils

 At Kinder, we principally use vegetable fats, such as oils, fats and cocoa butter, in our recipes, while the only animal fat we use is cow-milk butter.
-None of our recipes use hydrogenated fats.

 Shea butter